ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 When you are ready, follow the instructions below to:
 - Connect your board.
 - Build the csolution project.
-- Flash the project to your board.
+- Run the project on your board.
 - Launch a debug session.

 ### Connect your board